BotEkrem/iceberg-node-challenge/README.md

 ```

 ## ORM and Raw Query
 I used ORM in the Auth module and Raw Query in other modules.
 I thought it would be better for information if you saw both.
-You can see them from `modules` folder.
+You can see them in `modules` folder.

 ## Postman Documentation
-You can find Postman Collection file at `documentation` folder.
+You can find Postman Collection file in `documentation` folder.